Murder trial of O. J. Simpson: Verdict

 Fears grew that race riots, similar to the riots in 1992, would erupt across Los Angeles and the rest of the country if Simpson were convicted of the murders.
 As a result, all Los Angeles police officers were put on 12-hour shifts.
 The police arranged for more than 100 police officers on horseback to surround the Los Angeles County courthouse on the day the verdict was announced, in case of rioting by the crowd.
 President Bill Clinton was briefed on security measures if rioting were to occur nationwide.

 The only testimony that the jury reviewed was that of limo driver Park.
-At 10:07 am on Tuesday, October 3, 1995, Simpson was acquitted on both counts of murder.
+At 10:07 a.m. on October 3, 1995, Simpson was acquitted on both counts of murder.
 The jury arrived at the verdict by 3:00 pm on October 2, after four hours of deliberation, but it postponed the announcement.
-After the verdict was read, juror number nine, 44-year-old Lionel Cryer, gave Simpson a black power raised fist salute.
+After the verdict was read, juror number nine, 44-year-old Lionel Cryer, gave Simpson a Black Power raised fist salute.
 The New York Times reported that Cryer was a former member of the revolutionary nationalist Black Panther Party that prosecutors had "inexplicably left on the panel".

 An estimated 100 million people worldwide watched or listened to the verdict's announcement.
-Long-distance telephone call volume declined by 58%, and trading volume on the New York Stock Exchange decreased by 41%.
+Long-distance telephone call volume declined by 58 percent, and trading volume on the New York Stock Exchange decreased by 41 percent.
 Water usage decreased as people avoided using bathrooms.
-So much work stopped that the verdict cost an estimated $480 million in lost productivity.
-The U.S. Supreme Court received a message on the verdict during oral arguments, with the justices quietly passing the note to each other while listening to the attorney's presentation.
+So much work stopped that the verdict resulted in an estimated $480 million in lost production.
+The US Supreme Court received a message on the verdict during oral arguments, with the justices quietly passing the note to each other while listening to the attorney's presentation.
 Congressmen canceled press conferences, with Joe Lieberman telling reporters, "Not only would you not be here, but I wouldn't be here, either".

 Acquittal and aftermath

-African American LAPD Police Chief Willie Williams indicated that he had no plans to reopen the investigation, saying of the acquittals, "It doesn't mean there's another murderer".
-The LAPD also declined to reexamine the evidence with modern methods because Simpson can not be tried for the same crime again under the Fifth Amendment.
+African-American LAPD Police Chief Willie Williams indicated that he had no plans to reopen the investigation, saying of the acquittals, "It doesn't mean there's another murderer".
+The LAPD has also declined to reexamine the evidence with modern methods in recent years because Simpson could not be tried for the same crime again under the Fifth Amendment.

+Fate of the Broncos

+Simpson's 1993 Ford Bronco was never returned to him and was destroyed by the LAPD shortly after the trial ended.

+Cowlings's 1993 Ford Bronco from the low-speed chase was purchased in 1994 by Simpson's former sports agent Mike Gilbert and two other men.
+It then ended up being mostly in a parking garage for the next 17 years (1995–2012) and being only rarely used.
+As of 2017, the vehicle was on loan to the Alcatraz East Crime Museum, where it was put on display as part of an exhibit on the murder trial.